Frequently Asked Questions About Health Insurance

 What areas does Scott Howell serve?

-Scott is based in Brevard County, Florida and serves clients throughout Florida and across 30 states: Alabama, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
+I'm based in Brevard County, Florida and serve clients throughout Florida and across 30 states: Alabama, Arkansas, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.

 Still Have Questions?

-Call, text, or book a free strategy call.
-Scott is happy to answer any health insurance question — no obligation, no pressure.
+Call or book a free strategy call.
+I'm happy to answer any health insurance question — no obligation, no pressure.